COVID-19 is disproportionately affecting the lives of Latinx people across the United States, both in terms of health and finances.

-Latinxs have high rates of underlying health conditions that could exacerbate the risks of COVID-19.
-And public health officials report that they have been exposed to the virus more than the general public.
-Many Latinx people live in close quarters, making it hard to practice social distancing, and work jobs considered essential under stay-at-home advisories issued by governors.
+Latinx people have high rates of underlying health conditions that could exacerbate the risks of COVID-19 and public health officials report that they have been exposed to the virus more than the general public.
+Many Latinxs live in close quarters, making it hard to practice social distancing, and work jobs considered essential under stay-at-home advisories issued by governors.
 The Economic Policy Institute, a nonprofit think tank, found that only 16.2 percent of Latinxs can work from home, raising their risk of becoming infected on the job.

 “A lot of Latino people are working two jobs and living in a home with five other people,” says Castañeda.
 “They’re not working in jobs with a 401 (k) and can afford to take time off or file for unemployment.”

 Castañeda advises her Latinx patients to exercise and practice deep breathing to cope with anxiety caused by COVID-19.
-She says they can use their senses to help stop panic attacks.
-Listen to soothing sounds, she tells them, or look at images that elicit feelings of peace.
+She suggests they use their senses to help stop panic attacks, encouraging them to listen to soothing sounds or look at images that elicit feelings of peace.